-Every month Dr. Àlex Gómez-Marín will be ‘thinking aloud’ in the mode of a dialogue with invited speakers.
+Every month Dr. Àlex Gómez-Marín was ‘thinking aloud’ in the mode of a dialogue with invited speakers.

 Science as we know it is a relatively recent human invention.

 After the ‘scientific revolution’ of the seventeenth century, science and philosophy remained entangled as ‘natural philosophy’ until they started to separate in the nineteenth century (the very word ‘scientist’ was coined in 1834).
 Subsequently, science morphed from an activity carried out by wealthy people as a hobby (the ‘amateur,’ in the etymological sense of the word) into a paid job within an institutionalized system (the ‘professional’).
 Paradoxically or not, great ideas come more easily from people who are not paid to have them—it’s like forcing someone to be free, or compelling creativity by an act of will.

 In the last decades, a series of technological and societal changes have further accelerated mutations of what it means to be a scientist; from the selection forces cast by neoliberalism on ‘scientific careers,’ to the kind of ‘science in the age of selfies’ that social media promotes.
 Scientists too are prey to the perverse dynamics of nowadays ‘attention economy.’
 To understand what scientists do and why they do it, one must also understand the political and social contexts in which they live.